joshua-seals/GopherHelx/README.md

 A NOTE ON ADDING APPLICATIONS: While the concept is simple at face value, this is also a large consideration as data will likely need to persist.
 The current state of this applciation does not address physical volumes (pv) or pvc creation.

-This api did not allow the current ui to inform decisions about routes and functionality, but rather is a reworking of both.
-The api should inform the ui.
+The Gopherhelx api did not give consideration to the current `helx-ui` therefore integration of this api will necessitate reworking of both.

-The functionality as it relates from the end user perspective at the ui level is show below.
+The functionality of the api endpoints as they relate to the end user perspective within the user interface (ui) is depicted below.

 ![alt text](https://github.com/joshua-seals/gopherhelx/blob/main/zarf/images/app-list-endpoints.png?raw=true)